MewsSystems/gitbook-connector-api/webhooks.md

 # Webhooks

-Whenever integration client is changing its state webhook message is sent to certain webhook url field set on that client.
-Webhook url is instatiated per integration and responds on action made on property level.
+Action is triggered everytime when hotel updates the integration.

 ## Integration Created

-Whenever integration client is created.
+Whenever integration is created.

 ## Message
 ```javascript